 Through 10 years, there were 424 reoperations performed in 315 patients.
 The most common reason for reoperation through 10 years was also implant deflation (21.7% of the 424 reoperations).
-The percentage of reoperations due to lump/mass/cyst increased from 8.5% of 293 reoperations through 5 years to 13.9% of 424 reoperations through 10 years.
-The occurrence of lumps, masses, and cysts can be expected to naturally increase as patients age and could be an explanation for the increase.

-7.5 What were the reasons for implant removal?
+6.5 What Were the Reasons for Implant Removal?

 Table 4 in the Appendix details the primary reasons for implant removal.